DjangoCRM/info/docs/features/analytics-app-features.md

 * **Sales Report**

     This is a summary of sold products and services.
 Allows you to get a report on the selected item for any period of time.
-Access detailed sales data to assess progress and find areas to boost profitability.
+Access detailed sales data to assess progress and find areas to boost profitability using CRM sales analytics.

 ![Screenshot of Sales Funnel Report](../assets/img/screenshots/sales_funnel_screenshot.png){ align=right width="300" loading=lazy }